handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 [IME fast-editing](#configure-fast-editing-with-imes), and [style your grid](#create-a-high-contrast-theme) for the required color contrast, font size or other accessibility requirements.

-On top of that, you can always [customize Handsontable](#accessibility-and-customization) to meet the specific accessibility needs of your user base.
+On top of that, you can always [customize Handsontable](#accessibility-and-customization) to meet more specific accessibility needs of your user base.

 ### Set the grid's height explicitly